brickblock-io/employee-handbook/README.md

 If you’re attending a conference on behalf of Brickblock and want to invite some business partners, sure, Brickblock will buy your meals.
-Just don’t buy caviar and champagne for everyone ❌🍾❌.
+Just don’t buy caviar and champagne for everyone ❌🍾❌. **Due to German tax legislation, we can not reimburse your private meals, only meals with business partners.**

 Try to limit conference travel to once a year, and if you want to extend your hotel stay for personal reasons: That’s cool, but please pay the extra nights yourself